-All proceeds from product goes to Rehema House in Nairobi, Kenya.
-Rehema House allocates a portion (25%) of the funds it receives from the items sold for the future sustainability of each girl.
-The other 75% is used for education.
+Rehema House allocates a portion (25%) of the funds it receives from the product sales for the future sustainability of each girl.
+The remainder goes to the monthly budget in Kenya.

 Two-Four Year Program: Although we will help each of our residents with an individual exit plan upon graduation, this is our overall framework for our girls

 First year and second year- healing, become mothers, personal transformation, participate in programs in the home